The short version

 The visible church is the gathering of believers around Christ in his word.
 It is a community of people intended by God to bear witness to him and actively seek the extension of his rule.
 Within its community both men and women are to seek proper expression of their gifts as they work to build the church in love.
 The Bible makes clear that in church leadership, as in marriage, the roles of men and women are not interchangeable.
 We are committed to expressing the differences within relationships of mutual dependence.

 Is all this over your head?
-Don’t worry—you don’t have to understand any of this before you come to Trinity Bay.
+Don’t worry—you don’t have to understand any of this before you come to Trinity Church Brighton.
 We’d love to have you visit us this Sunday, or contact us to ask any questions you may have.